-Trump Tweets That ‘Fake News’ Is ‘The Enemy Of The People On Same Night CNN Gets Bomb Threat
+Trump Tweets That ‘Fake News’ Is ‘The Enemy Of The People’ On Same Night CNN Gets Bomb Threat

-CNN employees were evacuated from their offices in New York city on Thursday night, just over a half hour after the president making malicious claims on his Twitter account against the “fake news” media.
+CNN employees were evacuated from their offices in New York city on Thursday night, just over a half hour after the president made malicious claims on his Twitter account against the “fake news” media.

 The threats against the network this week came less than two months after suspicious packages were sent there by a man with anti-media beliefs, forcing the staff there to have to leave the building.